Dope (band)

-Dope is an American metal band from New York City, formed in 1997.
+Dope is an American industrial metal band from New York City, formed in 1997.
 The band has released seven full-length studio albums with their most recent studio album, Blood Money Part Zer0, being released in February 2023.
-The lineup currently consists of founding member and lead singer Edsel Dope, guitarist Virus, bassist Acey Slade and drummer Daniel Fox.
+The lineup currently consists of founding member and lead singer, rhythm guitarist and keyboardist Edsel Dope, lead guitarist Virus, bassist Acey Slade, and drummer Daniel Fox.
+As of 2022, they have sold over one million albums worldwide.

 History

 Early days (1997–1998)

 The band was founded in 1997 by songwriter and lead vocalist Edsel Dope.
 As a child, Edsel and his brother Simon Dope were separated when their parents divorced.
 When the two were adults, they reunited and Simon joined Edsel's band, playing keyboards, samples and percussion.
 The pair then recruited Sloane Jentry as guitarist, Preston Nash as drummer, and Tripp Eisen as bassist.

 Unlike many of the popular bands from the 1990s, Dope derived their sound from influences taken from heavy metal bands and fused that with the sound of industrial rock acts who had made waves earlier in the decade, such as Ministry and Skinny Puppy.

 In their earliest days, the band sold drugs to survive and purchase instruments.
 Furthermore, the band name "Dope" refers to heroin, which was the common substance Edsel and Simon sold around the New York City area as shown by their early T-shirt designs, which prominently displayed hypodermic needles.

 The band also had some early connections with fellow rockers Marilyn Manson; ex-drummer Ginger Fish shared an apartment with Edsel Dope in Las Vegas during the earlier 1990s, before either of them were in their respective bands.
 Also, guitarist Zim Zum allowed the band to claim that they were "currently being produced by Zim Zum" on the cover of their promotional discs to help them gain a record deal.
 It was originally planned that Zum would produce their debut.
 However, he was busy recording the album Mechanical Animals at the time.
 Lead singer Edsel has also maintained a good friendship with ex-Manson guitarist Daisy Berkowitz.